Miragon/miranum-vs-code-forms/docs/extension/modules/JsonSchemaBuilderProvider.md

 # Module: JsonSchemaBuilderProvider

 This module contains the CustomTextEditorProvider for the `JsonSchema Builder`.
-It handles the webview and synchronizes the webview with the data model.
+It handles the webview and synchronizes the webview with the data model and a preview.
-Furthermore, it registers the [JsonSchemaRendererProvider](JsonSchemaRendererProvider.md) and [TextEditor](TextEditor.md).

 ## Table of contents